 - Give the entire garage a good sweeping and scrubbing.
 This final task will clean up any debris from installing mounts and shelving.
 It’s also when you can finally use that grease-remover and put down the garage mats.

-Cleaning the garage can be cathartic and set you up for a neater 2019.
+Cleaning the garage can be cathartic and set you up for a neater 2019, specially if you are thinking of a future garage conversion.
 When spring does roll around, you’ll be one step closer to having an entirely neat and clean home.